-- 1. It is CMHA's policy that transfers will be made without regard to race, color, sex, religion, creed, national or ethnic origin, age, to actual or perceived sexual orientation, gender identity, familial or marital status, handicap or disability.
-Residents can be transferred to accommodate a disability. - 2.
-The good cause standard applicable to new admissions for refusal of a housing offer shall also apply to transfers. - 3.
+- 2.3.
+The good cause standard applicable to new admissions for refusal of a housing offer shall also apply to transfers. - 4.
 The Transfer Policy as set forth in the CMHA Residential Dwelling Lease and ACOP applies solely to the CMHA properties managed under its Asset Management Program.
 This policy does not apply to properties that are managed under other CMHA subsidiaries or instrumentalities.
 These properties may have a separate admission and transfer process.